-Recovery from VolumeSnapshot objects
+Recovery from VolumeSnapshot Objects

-When creating replicas after recovering the primary instance from the volume snapshot, the operator might end up using pg_basebackup to synchronize them.
-This behavior results in a slower process, depending on the size of the database.
-This limitation will be lifted in the future when support for online backups and PVC cloning are introduced.
+When creating replicas after recovering a primary instance from a VolumeSnapshot, the operator may fall back to using pg\basebackup to synchronize them.
+This process can be significantly slower-especially for large databases-because it involves a full base backup.
+This limitation will be addressed in the future with support for online backups and PVC cloning in the scale-up process.

-EDB Postgres for Kubernetes can create a new cluster from a VolumeSnapshot of a PVC of an existing Cluster that's been taken using the declarative API for volume snapshot backups.
-You must specify the name of the snapshot, as in the following example:
+EDB Postgres for Kubernetes allows you to create a new cluster from a VolumeSnapshot of a PersistentVolumeClaim (PVC) that belongs to an existing Cluster.
+These snapshots are created using the declarative API for volume snapshot backups.

+To complete the recovery process, the new cluster must also reference an external cluster that provides access to the WAL archive needed to reapply changes and finalize the recovery.

+The following example shows a cluster being recovered using both a VolumeSnapshot for the base backup and a WAL archive accessed through the Barman Cloud Plugin:

 '''

 apiVersion: postgresql.k8s.enterprisedb.io/v1

 kind: Cluster

 metadata:

 name: clusterrestore

 spec:

 [...]

 bootstrap:

 recovery:

+source:

+origin

 volumeSnapshots:

 storage:

 name: <snapshot name>

 kind:

 VolumeSnapshot

 apiGroup: snapshot.storage.k8s.io

+externalClusters:

+- name:

+origin

+plugin:

+name: barman-cloud.cloudnative-pg.io

+parameters:

+barmanObjectName: cluster-examplebackup

+serverName: clusterexample

 '''